Wondering how you can strategically and efficiently get quality connections on LinkedIn?

 - Ask people to link your Linkedin profile in the presentations you’re mentioned in

 - Put your Linkedin address on your business cards, letterhead, thank you cards, etc.

 - Put the URL on your website or portal

 Take a few minutes every day to thoughtfully comment and engage in other people’s posts, articles, and videos in your network.

 But don’t just say “Great post!”.
 Specify what exactly you liked about the content.

 As with emails, a good dose of personalization can go a long way.
 Make it about the author and not about you.

-People tend to remember well, insightful, thought of comments.
-And later, if you decide to connect with them or simply strike a conversation, they’ll be much more likely to engage positively, and you’ll ensure a worthy experience.
+People tend to remember well, insightful, thoughtful comments.
+And later, if you decide to connect with them or simply strike up a conversation, they’ll be much more likely to engage positively, and you’ll ensure a worthy experience.

 Network with Linkedin influencers and tag them in your content.

 Suppose you write something interesting and grab their attention.
 In that case, their response could attract people from their network to see your post and follow you if it provides them valuable insights or entertainment.
 Of course, try to add value first on their posts or by messaging them.